CoDi: Subject-Consistent and Pose-Diverse Text-to-Image Generation: Experiments

 \subsection{Setup}

-\textbf{Benchmark.} We evaluate our \ours~on the standard subject-consistent benchmark, ConsiStory+\cite{liu2025one}, which comprises nearly 200 prompt sets and supports the generation of over 1,100 images.
+\textbf{Benchmark.} We evaluate our \ours~on the standard SCG benchmark, ConsiStory+\cite{liu2025one}, which comprises nearly 200 prompt sets and supports the generation of over 1,100 images.
 Each prompt set includes a subject described in a specific style, with multiple frame-specific descriptions.

-\textbf{Baselines and implementation details.} We compare our \ours~with SoTA training-free \gzx{SCG} methods, including ConsiStory~\cite{tewel2024training}, StoryDiffusion~\cite{zhou2024storydiffusion} and 1-Prompt-1-Story~\cite{liu2025one}.
-We reproduce all baselines using their officially released code.
+\textbf{Baselines and implementation details.} We compare our \ours~with SoTA training-free SCG methods, including ConsiStory~\cite{tewel2024training}, StoryDiffusion~\cite{zhou2024storydiffusion} and 1Prompt1Story~\cite{liu2025one}.
+We reproduce all baselines using their official released code.
 All methods are implemented using the same backbone model, Stable Diffusion XL 1.0~\cite{podell2023sdxl}, with an image resolution of $1024 \times 1024$, {except for StoryDiffusion, which is evaluated at $768 \times 768$ due to its high memory consumption, following its original setting}.
-To ensure fairness, identical noise seeds are used for all methods.
-We set the hyperparameter $\alpha$ in Eq.~\eqref{eq:alpha} to select the top 50\% of reference features.
+To ensure fairness, identical noise seeds are enforced for all methods, ensuring that each prompt is initialized with the same random noise input.
+Hyperparameter $\alpha$ in Eq.~\eqref{eq:alpha} selects the top 50\% of reference features.